Jon Nunnally (Courtesy of the Kansas City Royals)

 “I was hitting second in that game, Ichiro was hitting third. … So [the pitcher] throws a curveball.
 I let him release it.
 He threw it and it hung and I was like oh, that’s it right there.
 Boom.”24

 Nunnally returned to the States after a season with Orix.
 He played on the Royals’ Omaha Triple-A club in 2001, and in the Fall League he hit his third first at-bat homer.
 He returned to Omaha for 2002, then moved between Triple-A teams until 2005, playing in the Cardinals, Brewers, and Pirates organizations.
-In April 2005 while with Indianapolis, he tested positive for steroids and served a 15-game suspension.25 He retired from playing after Mexican winter league ball in 2006.
+In April 2005 while with Indianapolis, he failed a drug test due to the presence of a prohibited diuretic, furosemide, and served a 15-game suspension.25 He retired from playing after Mexican winter league ball in 2006.

 Nunnally stayed in the game, however, taking a different role.
 While playing in the minors, he had enjoyed mentoring younger players and helping to develop new talent.
 So in 2006, he began coaching in the Indians farm system.